|Alma Mater:||Northwestern Oklahoma State|

 Love earned his first full-time assistant coaching job at Wayland Baptist in Texas, after serving as a graduate assistant at his alma mater, Northwestern Oklahoma State.
 He competed at Northwestern Oklahoma State in 2006-07 and 2007-08.
 As a senior he was named the Sooner Athletic Conference Defensive Player of the Year.
 As a junior in 2006-07, he helped the Rangers reach the NAIA Elite Eight.

 Love earned a bachelor's degree as a health and sports science major from Northwestern Oklahoma State in 2008.
-He and his wife, Charmaine, have two sons, Chuck Love III, and newborn Cameron.
+He and his wife, Charmaine, have two sons, Chuck III and Cameron.